KirkpatrickPaul/12_employee_tracker/README.md

 ```

 The program should prompt for answers with relevant questions.
 A general question about what type of thing the user wants to do will be the first question.
 Once he/she decides whether the goal he/she has has to do with employees, roles, or departments, a second question will prompt the user for what precisely it is he/she wants to do.
 Once there, further questions will allow the user to make as many changes as necessary.

+## Demonstration

+A demo video can be found [here](https://drive.google.com/file/d/15JpAJn28F0P3VC8Fw80lCZTMQCJp2Aqx/view) that walks through some of the functionality of the employee tracker app.

 ## Questions and Reporting